-The Investment Policy provides a common framework for the analysis, monitoring and control of new investment or divestment projects of all businesses within the Group and of the risks associated therewith.
+The Investment Policy provides a common framework for the analysis and monitoring of new investment or divestment projects of the businesses carried out by the companies making up the Group and of the risks associated therewith.

-In particular, the Investment Policy sets general limits in terms of profitability and risk for each project, as well as the manner in which it fits into the Group's strategy, the impact on results, and the years for recovery of the investment.
+In particular, the Investment Policy sets general limits in terms of profitability and risk for each project, as well as the manner in which it fits into the overall Group-level strategy, the impact on results, and the years for recovery of the investment.